Loading...

 jobs

-jobs shows active jobs for the current shell.
-Note the job number (%1) and the state (Running or Stopped).
+jobs shows active jobs for the current shell session.
+Capture the job spec (%1) and the state (running or stopped).

 [1]+ Running sleep 1000 &